Luca-spopo/Luca-spopo.github.io/bakagaijin.md

 	--A value of 1.4 means allowance will increase by 40%.
-This makes the GC elastic and dynamic. local LOAD_MIN = 100 --The minimum number of items a resource is allowed to lock before it's asked to check it's actual usage and send unsub messages local COLLECTOR_WAITS = 10 --Number of bakaGaijin's GC's sweeps before the Lua GC is invoked local ATC_TIME = 60000 --Miliseconds between each "sweep" of bakaGaijin's GC
+This makes the GC elastic and dynamic. local LOAD_MIN = 100 --The minimum number of items a resource is allowed to lock before it's asked to check it's actual usage and send unsub messages local COLLECTOR_WAITS = 10 --Number of bakaGaijin's GC's sweeps before the Lua GC is invoked local ATC_TIME = 60000 --Milliseconds between each "sweep" of bakaGaijin's GC

 The second solution is much more elegant, and makes the first one unneeded (but we keep it anyway).